-As part of capacity building on carbon issues, one of the officers from KARI Kakamega has been attacted to the project to work with ICRAF scientists in collecting samples from Kakamega orest for Green House Gases (GHGs) for analysis at ICRAF laboratories in Nairobi.
-This is supposed to give hands-on training on M&E procedures as stipulated in the Contract Agreement between KARI and ICRAF.
-Outputs from the studies will assist in understanding the various mechanisms for production and consumption of NO, N2O, CO2 and CH4, developing and validating models for rapid and cost effective prediction of greenhouse gas emission from forest, agriculture and agroforestry land uses and finally establishing carbon sequestration baselines.
+ICRAF has yet to train KARI scientists on statist analysis of carbon stocks data.
+Training of KARI scientists on measurements of non CO2 Green House Gases including data collection, laboratory procedures, monitoring and statistical analysis has also not been accomplished.
+As part of capacity building on carbon issues, one Officer from KARI Kakamega has been attached to the project to work with ICRAF scientists in collecting samples from Kakamega forest for Green House Gases (GHGs) for analysis at ICRAF laboratories in Nairobi.
+Another KARI scientist is working with ICRAF in the diagnosis of sodic soils from Lake Victoria Plain as part of his PhD research.
+The participation of the two scientists is expected to give hands-on training on M&E procedures and carbon issues as stipulated in the Contract Agreement between KARI and ICRAF.
+Outputs from the studies will assist in understanding the various mechanisms for production and consumption of NO, N2O, CO2 and CH4, developing and validating models for rapid and cost effective prediction of greenhouse gas emission from forest, agriculture and agro-forestry land uses and finally establishing carbon sequestration baselines.